hashicorp/terraform/website/source/docs/providers/aws/d/hosted_zone.html.markdown

     Provides details about a specific Hosted Zone
 ---

-# aws\_vpc
+# aws\_hosted\_zone

 `aws_hosted_zone` provides details about a specific Hosted Zone.

-This resource can be useful when a module accepts a Hosted Zone name as an input variable and needs to, for example, add a Record Set in Route 53
+This data source allows to find a Hosted Zone ID given Hosted Zone name and certain search criteria.

 ## Example Usage